aylwarda/my-fintech-homework-wk1/README.md

 ## Overview and Origin

 ###  Frollo
 Frollo are at the forefront of Australia's move to adopting the Open Banking set of frameworks and enabling local FinTechs to do the same.
-Frollo's ambitions aren't limitted to Australia as they partner with FinTechs and legacy players globally, empowering them to effectively adopt their respective Open Banking standards [[1][1]].
+Frollo's ambitions aren't limited to Australia as they partner with FinTechs and legacy players globally, empowering them to effectively adopt their respective Open Banking standards [[1][1]].

 Frollo is a strange little name, made up of two words, "Front" and "Follow" and hints at their purpose-driven approach, which is to "help people feel good about money" [[2][2]].

 ### When was the company incorporated?
 ### Who are the founders of the company?
 ### How did the idea for the company (or project) come about?
-Frollo's humble beginnings began in 2015 by its founder and current CEO, Gareth Gumbley, who similarly, grew up with humble surroundings which required having a side-hustle or two in earning his living and ensure his dreams and goals were kept on track.
+Frollo's humble beginnings began in 2015 by its founder and current CEO, Gareth Gumbley, who similarly, grew up with humble surroundings which required having a side-hustle or two in earning his living and ensuring his dreams and goals were kept on track.

-With Gareth's earlier career in Finance and Technology, and desire to help others, he started Frollo with the purpose of seeing Australians correct their relationship with money, specifically to help improve peoples lives through increased financial wellbeing and thereby reducing related stress.
+With Gareth's earlier career in Finance and Technology, and desire to help others, he started Frollo with the purpose of seeing Australians correct their relationship with money, specifically to help improve people's lives through increased financial wellbeing and thereby reducing related stress.

-The intial offerings from Frollo were a free mobile app for the man-on-the-street, thus kicking off their B2C product.
-Furthering their mission, they started on their B2B offerings by building a platform which enabled other organisations do the same and further their mission of increasing people's financial wellbeing.
+The initial offerings from Frollo were a free mobile app for the man-on-the-street, thus kicking off their B2C product.
+Furthering their mission, they started on their B2B offerings by building a platform which enabled other organisations to do the same and further their mission of increasing people's financial wellbeing.
 This platform became the precursor to the Open Banking platform it is today, enabling them to participate in the Australian Competition & Consumer Commission's (ACCC) Open Banking pilot to become the first Open Banking ADR (accredited data recipient).

 ### How is the company funded?
 How much funding have they received?
 How has Frollo been able to achieve their current position in Australia's Open Banking domain?
 Well, Frollo's funding history is fairly simple; it does not span years and multiple rounds of funding, and has a similarly scarce amount of publicly available information on the amounts involved.
 This is remarkable, given where they find themselves placed in their domain.